1 Thessalonians

 Paul's Longing to Visit (2:17-20)

-Paul expresses his intense desire to return to Thessalonica, explaining that Satan hindered his plans, and he declares that the Thessalonians are his hope, joy, and crown of boasting before the Lord Jesus at his coming.
+Paul expresses his longing to return to Thessalonica, explaining that Satan had hindered his plans, and declares that the Thessalonians are his hope, joy, and crown of boasting before the Lord Jesus at his coming.

 Timothy's Mission and Report (3:1-10)